Convergence Rates for the Maximum A Posteriori Estimator in PDE-Regression Models with Random Design: Introduction

 Under fairly general assumptions on the forward map $\scrG$, the authors demonstrate the consistency and stability of $\hat{\theta}$, provided that $\theta$ can be sufficiently well approximated by its orthogonal projection onto a finite-dimensional subspace.
 The key of the proof is an empirical process argument, which implicitly requires the forward map $\scrG$ to satisfy the 'global' stability estimates

 uniformly over the whole parameter space.
 While the solution map of the time-independent Schrödinger equation meets these requirements, there is no known analogous result for the second condition for the solution map of the Darcy problem, which renders the theory of \cite{BohrNickl2023} and \cite{NicklWang2023} inapplicable.
 In addition, the first requirement leads to slower convergence rates, which we improve by taking the ill-posedness of the forward map $\scrG$ into account (see \cite{NicklGeerWang2020} for corresponding results in the white noise model).
+Furthermore, the authors discuss the relationship between $\hat{\theta}$ and the Bayesian approach for inverse problems, where $\hat{\theta}$ can also be interpreted as maximizer of the likelihood $\pi(\cdot|(Y_i,Z_i)_{i=1}^N)$ of the posterior distribution $\Pi(\cdot|(Y_i,Z_i)_{i=1}^N)$, under a Gaussian process prior $\Pi(\cdot)$ on $\theta$.
+This also results in the naming of $\hat{\theta}$ as maximum a posteriori (MAP) estimator.
 In section 2.2. of \cite{NicklWang2023}, the authors propose conditions under which the stochastic gradient algorithm

 converges geometrically to the minimizer $\hat{\theta}$ of \cref{eq:IntroMAP} (and hence to the ground truth $\theta$ after sufficiently many iterations) in polynomial time, if the initial value $\theta_{\operatorname{init}}\in\IR^D$ is chosen appropriately.
 We refer to section 2.2.5. (and particularly Theorem 2.8) in \cite{NicklWang2023}.
 The results are then applied to $\scrG$ being the solution map $f\mapsto u_f$ of the stationary Schrödinger equation, which meets global stability conditions \cref{eq:INtrostability}.
 Under more general assumptions, \cite{Nickl_2023} discusses situations in which the analysis of the local concavity of the associated log-likelihood to \cref{eq:IntrogenData} is sufficient to specify a stochastic gradient algorithm, for which $\hat{\theta}$ is computable in polynomial time, if the underlying parameter space is finte-dimensional.
-Under slightly technical changes, the methods also seem to apply to the Darcy problem.
-However, we refrain from discussing the computational aspects in more detail in this work due to the similarities with \cite{Nickl_2023} and \cite{NicklWang2023}.\\
+Building on the proof strategy of \cite{NicklWang2023}, the authors of \cite{Altmeyer_2024} establish nonasymptotic sampling guarantees for a gradient-based MCMC algorithm relative to a surrogate posterior in high-dimensional generalized linear models (see Section 2.4), a framework that also encompasses the Darcy problem discussed in Section 3.4.
+Hence, we refrain from discussing the computational aspects in more detail in this work due to the similarities with \cite{Nickl_2023,NicklWang2023} and \cite{Altmeyer_2024}.\\